 - 1. The present docket was opened by the Authority to hear matters arising out of the audit of Chattanooga Gas Company (the "Company"). - 2.
-The Company's WNA filings were received on November 1, 2006, through May 1, 2007, and the Staff completed its audit of same on September 25, 2007. - 3.
-On September 26, 2007, the Utilities Division issued its preliminary WNA audit findings to the Company, and on October 1, 2007, the Company responded thereto. - 4.
-The preliminary WNA audit report was modified to reflect the Company's responses and a final WNA audit report (the "Report") resulted therefrom.
+The Company's WNA filings were received on November 1, 2008 through April 30, 2009, and the Staff completed its audit of same on August 31, 2009. - 3.
+Since there were no findings, the Utilities Division did not issue a preliminary WNA audit report to the Company. - 4.
 The Report is attached hereto as Exhibit A and is fully incorporated herein by this reference.
-The Report contains two (2) audit findings of the Utilities Division, the Company's responses thereto and the recommendations of the Utilities Division in connection therewith.
+The Report contains the audit findings of the Utilities Division.